viinod9/DA6401_MA23M026_A1/README.md

    train.py
    ```

-   files and keep it in same folder
+   files and keep it in same directory
 4. Initialize Weights & Biases:
    ```
    wandb login